 Being a Nutritionist, I am frequently asked by various health-watchers about FAD diets, crash diets and whether to opt for a change over to an entirely different diet plan.
-And one frequently asked question is about Paleo diet.
+And one frequently asked the question is about the Paleo diet.

 You are what you eat – and perhaps surprisingly, you also are what your ancestors ate – Jack Challem

 Developed by Loren Cordain, Ph.D., a researcher from Colorado State University in the 1970’s, the Paleo diet is often embraced by few and heavily debated by many.
 Also called as the stone-age or Caveman’s diet, the concept behind this diet is simple: “If you want to shed your pounds, eat like a caveman!”

 The Paleo diet is rich in protein, fibre and the so-called healthy fats, due to which it results in losing weight without losing calories, and with no physical exercises.
 This diet also claims to safeguard us from diabetes, heart disease, hypertension, cancer and other health problems.

 Carefully read through the table below to see the freely permitted foods and those that need to be avoided on a Paleo diet.

 The two different food pyramids, one for a balanced diet and the other for the Paleo diet explore the foods allowed under each.